DevZ44d/Crypto/README.md

 > [!IMPORTANT]
 > 💰 **Crypto Price Checker Tool**
 > A simple command-line tool built with Python that fetches real-time cryptocurrency prices from **[CoinGecko](https://www.coingecko.com)**.
-It uses cloudscraper to bypass bot protection, BeautifulSoup for parsing HTML, and colorama for colored terminal output.
+It uses cloudscraper to bypass bot protection .

 ### 🔧 Features
 - Get the current price of any cryptocurrency listed on CoinGecko.